billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 The ``cmplcmpl`` instruction compares the two values.
-Here, we are comparing the number 0 to the number stored in %eax; This compare instruction also affects a register not mentioned here, the FIXMEAMPeflags-indexed; register.
+Here, we are comparing the number 0 to the number stored in %eax; This compare instruction also affects a register not mentioned here, the
+%eflags; register.
 This is also known as the status register, and has many uses which we will discuss later.
 Just be aware that the result of the comparison is stored in the status register.
 The next line is a flow control instruction which says to *jump* to the